- Why Is Botox Used Under the Eyes?

 Most providers will only use one or two units of Botox per side.
 This is a very low dose in comparison to some other treatments, because higher doses tend to increase the risk of complications.

-As noted above, Botox is usually injected in the under-eye area as part of a crow’s feet treatment.
-One study has shown that patients who get Botox in their lower eyelids and crow’s feet area were more likely to report positive results than those who only received injections in their lower eyelids.
+As noted above, Botox is usually injected in the under-eye area as part of a treatment for crow’s feet.
+Patients who get Botox injected in their lower eyelids, as well as crow’s feet area, are more likely to report positive results than those who only received injections in their lower eyelids.

 In some cases Botox will soften the appearance of wrinkles under the eyes.